Point Loma Real Estate for Sale

 Roseville – Fleet Ridge

-The Naval Base Point Loma, Cabrillo National Monument, and the Fort Rosecrans National Cemetery located on the southern one-third of Point Loma Peninsula, which is entirely federal land.
+The Naval Base Point Loma, Cabrillo National Monument, and the Fort Rosecrans National Cemetery are located on the southern one-third of Point Loma Peninsula.
+This is entirely federal land.

 Point Loma Heights has two schools.
 Noted as one of the best schools is Silver Gate Elementary.
 It is rated 10.
 Sbc-High Technical High is close by and rated higher than the San Diego Unified School District.

 Dining and Shopping

-Seafood is popular in Point Loma, and Mitch’s Seafood Restaurant, located at San Diego’s working waterfront with views of the fishing fleets is one that you don’t want to miss.
-For an Italian Cuisine with rustic and refined atmosphere, head on over to Pomodoro Ristorante Italiano where you will be greeted with Italian music and colorful “Tomato Inspired” decor.
+Seafood is popular in Point Loma.
+Mitch’s Seafood Restaurant, located at San Diego’s working waterfront with views of the fishing fleets, is one that you don’t want to miss.
+For an Italian Cuisine with a rustic and refined atmosphere, head on over to Pomodoro Ristorante Italiano.
+You will be greeted with Italian music and colorful “Tomato Inspired” decor.

 With waterfront views of San Diego, visiting their dock-and-dine restaurant, Bali Hai is a pleasure.
 If you are fortunate to be on a boat, you can motor up to the restaurant.
 Other restaurants that people flock to around the marina are the Kona Kai Dining Room as well as the Red Snails.
 You can also keep it simple and visit the neighborhood bars that are simply down to earth.

 Parks and Recreation

 In the center of Point Loma, there is a small neighborhood community sports park which houses two baseball field and four tennis courts.
 The little league plays here as well as Concerts that take place in the summer.

 On both sides of Nimitz Boulevard is Collier Park.
 The park has a play area for children and also is the home of Point Loma Native Plant Reserve.